 The goal of the program is to encourage more students to pursue Computer Science beyond the introductory level and into the major by creating a program that encourages active participation and discussion of Computer Science related topics in a positive, relaxed, and open environment.

-The Spring 2021 Emerging Scholars Program will meet on Fridays beginning February 26.
+The Fall 2021 Emerging Scholars Program will meet on Fridays beginning October 1.
 The complete list of dates is:

 On each date, the sections will meet at the following times: